 Workplace Incidents

-- Voluntary or First-Degree Involuntary Manslaughter (Special Victim): Class B felony, 5 to 15 years in prison
+- Voluntary or First-Degree Involuntary (Special Victim): Class B felony, punishable by 5 to 15 years in prison

-- First-Degree Involuntary: Class C felony, carrying 3 to 10 years in prison
+- First-Degree Involuntary Manslaughter: Class C felony, 3 to 10 years in prison

-- Second-Degree Involuntary (Special Victim): Class D felony, up to 7 years in prison
+- Second-Degree Involuntary Manslaughter (Special Victim): Class D felony, with a potential sentence of up to 7 years

 - Second-Degree Involuntary: Class E felony, punishable by up to 4 years in prison

-- Keeping Professional Licenses — If you hold a professional license in St. Francois County, MO, such as in healthcare, law, construction, or commercial driving, a conviction can lead to suspension or revocation.
+- Professional Licenses — If you hold a professional license in St. Francois County, MO, such as in healthcare, law, construction, or commercial driving, a conviction can lead to suspension or revocation.
 Even applying for new certifications or licenses can become significantly more challenging, as regulatory boards often view felony convictions as grounds for denial.

-- Housing Issues — Finding stable housing in or around St. Francois County, MO after a manslaughter conviction can become an uphill battle.
+- Housing Challenges — Finding stable housing in or around St. Francois County, MO after a manslaughter conviction can become an uphill battle.
 Landlords frequently run background checks, and felony convictions may result in denied applications.
 Additionally, access to certain housing programs or assistance may be restricted.

 - Orders of Protection — The personal consequences of a conviction often extend beyond legal and financial effects.
 In addition to protection orders, a manslaughter conviction in St. Francois County, MO can damage your reputation, strain family relationships, and the emotional toll of the situation can have lasting impacts on your life and well-being.